-The OIG's three NRC-specific strategic goals1 are individual and distinct; together, they allow the OIG to assess its success in fulfilling its vision.
-The OIG's strategic goals for the NRC are-
+The OIG's three NRC-specific strategic goals1 are individual and distinct; together, they allow the OIG to assess its success in fulfilling its vision:

-Strategic Goal 1: Safety-Strengthen the NRC's efforts to protect public health and safety, and the environment.

-Strategic Goal 2: Security-Strengthen the NRC's efforts to address evolving security threats.

-Strategic Goal 3: Corporate Support-Increase the economy, efficiency, and effectiveness with which the NRC manages and exercises stewardship over its resources.
+- Strategic Goal 1: Safety-Strengthen the NRC's efforts to protect public health and safety, and the environment. - Strategic Goal 2: Security-Strengthen the NRC's efforts to address evolving security threats. - Strategic Goal 3: Corporate Support-Increase the economy, efficiency, and effectiveness with which the NRC manages and exercises stewardship over its resources.